o3de/o3de.org/content/docs/userguide/rendering/shadows-tuning.md

 description: ' Use console variables to tune cascade shadows in &ALYlong;. '
 title: 'Tutorial: Using Console Variables to Tune Cascade Shadows'
 ---
-# Tutorial: Using Console Variables to Tune Cascade Shadows<a name="rendering-graphics-shadows-tuning"></a>
+# Tutorial: Using Console Variables to Tune Cascade Shadows {#rendering-graphics-shadows-tuning}

 This topic shows you how to use console variables \(CVARs\) to tune the shadows in a scene\.
 The sample is a 2k island test level that was generated with World Machine\.